ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

         TRArrow :: TypeRep a -> TypeRep b -> TypeRep (a -> b)
         TRPtrRepLifted :: TypeRep 'PtrRepLifted

-This also may have the advantage of simplifying production of compiler evidence and making the runtime representations of common types more concise.
+This would ensure that consumers who match totally on ``TypeRep``\ s won't face unexpected loops.
+This also may have the advantage of in some ways simplifying production of evidence by the compiler and making the runtime representations of common types more concise.
+Unfortunately, in other ways it complicates the implementation of ``TypeRep`` since it needs to maintain some normalization invariants.

-Another option would be to retain the simpler two-constructor ``TypeRep`` described above but expose pattern synonyms for the special cases seen here, along with clear documentation instructing library authors to handle them.
+Another option would be to retain the more simple two-constructor ``TypeRep`` described above but expose pattern synonyms for the special cases seen here, along with clear documentation instructing library authors to handle them.